 Hematidrosis: Did Jesus Sweat Blood?

-Luke, the author of the New Testament books of Luke and Acts, by profession, was a physician.
+Luke, the author of the New Testament books of Luke and Acts, who himself, by profession, was a physician.
 His writings manifest an intimate acquaintance with the technical language of the Greek medical schools of Asia Minor.

 Of the four gospel writers, only Dr. Luke referred to Jesus’ ordeal as “agony” (agonia).
 It is because of this agony over things to come that we learn during His prayer “his sweat was as it were great drops of blood falling down to the ground” (Luke 22:44).
-Only Luke referred to Jesus’ sweat (idros)—a much used medical term.
+Only Luke referred to Jesus’ sweat (idros)—a much used term in medical language.
 And only Luke referred to Jesus’ sweat as consisting of great drops of blood (thromboi haimatos)—a medical condition alluded to by both Aristotle and Theophrastus.1 The Greek term thromboi (from which we get thrombus, thrombin, et al.) refers to clots of blood.2 Bible scholar Richard Lenski commented on the use of this term: “‘As clots,’ thromboi, means that the blood mingled with the sweat and thickened the globules so that they fell to the ground in little clots and did not merely stain the skin.”3

 The Greek word hosei (“as it were”) refers to condition, not comparison, as Greek scholar Henry Alford observed: